-From an organisational point of view, the present D5.1 deliverable is a direct outcome of T5.1, T5.2, T5.3 and T5.4.
+From an organisational point of view, the present D5.2 deliverable is a direct outcome of T5.1, T5.2, T5.3 and T5.4.
 These four tasks correspond to the bootstrapping services and resources of the targeted high-impact domains of Al4Copernicus and each task has a domain responsible: Security (SatCen), Agriculture (University of Trento), Energy (Equinor) and Health (ECMWF).
 All the tasks were performed with the support of other technical partners as Thales Six, University of Athens, NCSR "Demokritos" and Cloudferro.

-The resources of WP5 have been initially described in the proposal and in the Grant Agreement (GA).
-During the first year of the project, these resources have been refined considering the users operational needs from WP2.
-The activities of WP5 have been constantly coordinated with the two other technical WPs: WP3 Architecture and Technical Positioning, to ensure the deployment of the services within the AI4Copernicus architecture; WP4 Implementation, customisation, integration and testing, to ensure the integration of the domain specific services with general services.
-For a comprehensive overview of the whole infrastructure please refer also to D3.1 and D4.1, available at M18.
+The resources of WP5 have been initially described in the proposal and in the Grant Agreement (GA) These resources have been initially refined considering the users operational needs from WP2.
+The activities of WP5 have been constantly coordinated with the two other technical WPs: WP3 Architecture and Technical Positioning, to ensure the deployment of the services within the Al4Copernicus architecture; WP4 Implementation, customisation, integration and testing, to ensure the integration of the domain specific services with general services.
+For a comprehensive overview of the whole infrastructure please refer also to D3.1 and D4.1.

 As indicated before, the main objective of the WP is to provide the services for the open calls (WP6).
-The services will be refined and tailored based on the open calls requirements, when the first batch of the open calls selection process will be finalized (M12).
+After the initial deployment of the services and their availability through a docker registry, the services described in D5.1 were refined based on an initial set of feedback from the project winners.